 xN Studio is a lifestyle.
 Without borders.
-Founded in Brooklyn, NY in 2011 by DC-area native Nasozi Kakembo, we are the intersection of classic and modern, East and West, innovative and subdued.
+Founded in Brooklyn, NY in 2011 by DC-area native Nasozi Kakembo, our multi-disciplinary creative studio resides at the intersection of classic and modern, East and West, innovative and subdued.
 We express our ethos in how we adorn our sacred spaces, whether those be our homes, our workspaces, or elsewhere.
 Traditional and timeworn textiles and techniques are the foundation of all of our collections, and from there, we modify the applications and functions to suit a modern and borderless lifestyle.

 Nasozi Kakembo is the founder and creative force behind xN Studio.
 She graduated in 2008 from the Columbia University Graduate School of Architecture, Planning, and Preservation (GSAPP).
 Her company name derives from her very own, which is a Ugandan name meaning something to look up to in praise of.
 Born and raised outside of Washington, DC, and a Brooklynite for 12 years Nasozi founded xN Studio in 2011.
 For the greater part of a decade, she worked in the international human rights and social justice fields, meanwhile indulging in African textiles by night.